 1 Praise ye the LORD.

-Praise the name of the LORD.
+3 Praise him with the sound of the trumpet:

 Praise ye the LORD.